NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-toorop-dnsop-dns-catalog-zones.md

 When zones are deleted from a catalog zone, a primary MAY delete the member zone immediately after notifying secondaries.
 It is up to the secondary nameserver to handle this condition correctly.

+{#zonereset}
+When the `<m-unique-N>` label of a member zone changes, all it's associated state MUST be reset, including the zone itself.
+This can be relevant for example when zone ownership is changed.
+In that case one does not want the new owner to inherit the metadata.
+Other situations might be resetting DNSSEC state, or forcing a new zone transfer.
+A simple removal followed by an addition of the member zone would be insufficient for this purpose because it is infeasible for secondaries to track, due to missed notifies or being offline during the removal/addition.

 # Updating Catalog Zones